Skip to main content

 Whether you are minting an NFT during a drop from another creator or you are minting an NFT you created to your own wallet, minting requires a gas fee.

-Each time you first list an item in a collection for sale, you may be prompted to approve the collection, which does cost gas.
+Each time you first list an NFT in a collection for sale, you may be prompted to approve the collection, which costs gas.
 After that, listings for items in those collections will be gas-free.
 For more information about collection approvals, see our help guide.

-Who pays the gas fees when an item is sold depends on the transaction.
+Who pays the gas fees when an NFT is sold depends on the transaction.

 • Buyers pay gas fees when purchasing an item in a fixed-price listing.